For approved readers

 2. When I update something once, every future session sees the new version.

-3. If I open my notes app or my laptop, I see the same files Claude does.
+3. If I open Obsidian or any markdown editor, I see the same files Claude does.

-One folder, synced via iCloud.
+One Obsidian vault, synced via iCloud.
 Notes, briefs, decisions, voice, rules — all markdown.

 03